 If you’re trying to gain noticeable growth, you must be willing to create healthy habits and set boundaries.

 For example, stop trying to be there for everyone.
 And do everything.
 Saying Yes to everything doesn’t make you a great person.
-Just a person bad with setting boundaries.
+Just a person bad at setting boundaries.

-As a result, you will be unstoppable in executing tasks still OCCASIONALLY find time for others.
+As a result, you will be unstoppable in executing tasks and still OCCASIONALLY finding time for others.

 HOW CAN YOU BE MORE PRODUCTIVE?

 TIP 1.
-Let Go Trying To Do It All.
+Let Go of Trying To Do It All.

-There were days where life was a blur.
+There were days when life was a blur.

-I was utterly exhausted and felt as though I was on the hamster wheel, going in circles.
+I was utterly exhausted and felt like I was on the hamster wheel, going in circles.

-I was not spending enough time on my papers, husband, or with my child.
+I was not spending enough time on my papers, my husband, or my child.

 Instead, I was going with the motion.